 For die casting, No. 2 offers the highest strength and hardness of the ZAMAK family.
 However, its high copper content (3%) results in property changes upon long term aging.
 These changes include slight dimensional growth (0.0014 in/in//after 20 yrs.), lower elongation and reduced impact performance (to levels similar to aluminum alloys) for die cast products.

 Although No.2 alloy exhibits excellent castability, it has seen limited use by die casters in North America.
 It does, however, provide some interesting characteristics which may assist designers.
-Its creep performance is rated higher than other ZAMAKS and No. 2 maintains higher strength and hardness levels after long term aging.
+Its creep performance rates higher than other ZAMAKS and No. 2 maintains higher strength and hardness levels after long term aging.
 Also, preliminary investigations suggest No. 2 alloy is a good bearing material, and may eliminate bushings and wear inserts in die cast designs.

 A good gravity casting alloy, ZA-8 is also rapidly growing for pressure die casting.
-ZA-8 can be hot chamber die cast, with improved strength, hardness and creep properties over ZAMAKS, with the exception of a No. 2 alloy which is very similar in performance.
+ZA-8 can be hot chamber die cast, with improved strength, hardness, and creep properties over ZAMAKS, with the exception of a No. 2 alloy which is very similar in performance.
 ZA-8 is readily plated and finished using standard procedures for ZAMAKS.
 When the performance of standard No. 3 and No. 5 is in question, ZA-8 is often the die casting choice because of high strength and creep properties and efficient hot chamber castability.